Information for customers with disabilities

 Should you need any further information please contact the Box Office at Tickets@cambridge.gov.uk.
 To help the organisers monitor the level of facilities provided, please advise the Box Office if you have a disability.

 Summary of Facilities for Disabled People

-Facilities include: drop-off area for camping equipment; accessible public transport on arrival at Cambridge bus or rail, wheelchair accessible minibus between all sites; wheelchair accessible toilets; limited number of accessible viewing spaces for all stages; manual wheelchair loan service (pre-booking required), information available to download and in large print, Braille or audio CD; Mobile Changing Space.
+Facilities include: drop-off area for camping equipment; accessible public transport at Cambridge bus or rail stations, wheelchair accessible minibus between all sites; wheelchair accessible toilets; limited number of accessible viewing spaces for all stages; manual wheelchair loan service (pre-booking required), information available to download and in large print, Braille or audio CD; Mobile Changing Space.